samtjhia/soundscaper/README.md

 ### Example Prompts

 - `"Empty subway station at dawn"`
-- `"Bustling coffee shop on a rainy afternoon"`
+- `"Bustling coffee shop on a rainy afternoon while studying"`
-- `"Peaceful forest clearing with distant wildlife"`
-- `"Urban rooftop garden during sunset"`
-- `"Medieval market square during festival"`
+- `"Walking in the forest at night"`
+- `"Cozy cabin stuck in a thunderstorm"`

 ## Development